Rayan25062011/tunnellib/README.md

 is_dangerous.is_dangerous()
 ```
 # Accepting contributors
 If you would like to join the team, just ask!
-I will only be accepting the minimum of 60 contributors!
+I will only be accepting the maximum of 60 contributors!
 I would be very happy, thank you.